ubccr/ccrdocs/pages/index.md

 ## What do you want to do?

-These links provide info on the most popular topics while the left navigation provides the full documentation organized by topics.
+These links provide information on the most popular topics while the left navigation provides the full documentation organized by topics.
 You can also use the search box at the top left for context searching.